What is the STS National Database?

 What is the Intermacs Database?

-Established at the University of Alabama at Birmingham (UAB) in 2005 as a joint effort of the National Heart, Lung, and Blood Institute, the Food and Drug Administration, the Centers for Medicare & Medicaid Services, and others, the Interagency Registry for Mechanically Assisted Circulatory Support (Intermacs) is a North American registry for patients who receive an FDA-approved mechanical circulatory support (MCS) device to treat advanced heart failure.
-Participation in Intermacs is required by the Joint Commission for all US centers implanting MCS devices for destination therapy.
+The STS Intermacs Database became part of the STS National Database on January 1, 2018.
+It represents the next generation of Intermacs, a joint effort among the National Heart, Lung, and Blood Institute, the Food and Drug Administration, the Centers for Medicare & Medicaid Services, and others that was established in 2005 at the University of Alabama at Birmingham.
+Intermacs is a North American registry for the clinical outcomes of patients who receive an FDA-approved mechanical circulatory support device to treat advanced heart failure.

 What is STS Public Reporting Online?